 University of the Pacific, Arthur A. Dugoni School of Dentistry's Advanced Education in General Dentistry Residency Program site is located in Union City.
 The Union City clinic is a stand-alone facility located approximately 35 miles southeast of San Francisco.
 The facility description is below.

-The AEGD program will be participating and will be taking applications for the resident class of 2017-2018.
+The AEGD program will be participating and taking applications for the resident class of 2020 - 2021.
 The program consists of a one-year, accredited postgraduate residency in general dentistry with an optional second year.
 The core of the program involves providing advanced clinical treatment to patients requiring comprehensive general dental care with an emphasis on Caries Management by Risk Assessment (CAMBRA).
 The residents provide comprehensive dental care along with supplemented seminars and rotations.

 There is an opportunity to gain more in-depth training in an optional accredited second-year residency training program.
 The second year allows greater flexibility to pursue individual interests, advanced clinical cases, teaching, or research projects.

 The start date for the program is July 1, 2019.
 Residents have time off during the school's winter break and school holidays, as well as an additional 10 days of leave that can be scheduled with the approval of the site director.

 There are no tuition requirements to participate in either site.
 AEGD residents receive an educational stipend during the year which is paid bi-monthly over a 12-month period.

 Residents will be given the option of participating in the dental school's medical coverage program, but will be required to participate in the disability coverage program.
 Malpractice insurance coverage is provided by the School of Dentistry.

 For a detailed list of expected areas of resident competency after completion of the program, please see our Competency Statements.